brianhouse/art_and_code/units/1_coordinates/context.md

   <a href="http://lillian.com/1972-enigma-4-min-20-sec/">Watch the video</a> (trigger warning for people sensitive to flashing lights)<br />
 </p>

 Schwartz's work plays with the abstraction of representational imagery into digital form—or even just digital form for its own sake.
-Color plays a critical role, and in fact color is another example of how intuitive phenomena are encoded numerically, as we'll explore below.
+Color plays a critical role, and in fact color is another example of how intuitive phenomena are encoded numerically, as we'll explore.

+### Response

+Ready to code?
+Preview the introduction we'll do in class [here](code.md).